matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

             msg.sender == BOOTLOADER_FORMAL_ADDRESS,
             "Only bootloader can call this method"
         );
-        // Continue execution if called from the bootloader.
+        // Continure execution if called from the bootloader.
         _;
     }